 - allergies

 - seizures or a head injury

-- · kidney or liver disease
+- kidney or liver disease

-How do I safely give my child Tramacet?
+How do I safely give my child Tramadol?

-Give the medicine at the times your doctor has prescribed so your child gets the best pain relief.

-- If a dose is missed, give it as soon as you remember.
+• Make sure you know which type of Tramadol your child is taking.

+- If your child is prescribed the extended-release tablets such as Ralivia[TM], Zytram XL[®] or Tridural[TM], he or she must swallow the tablet whole.
+This is important for the health and well being of your child.
+Do not break it, crush it or let your child chew it.
+Breaking, crushing or chewing the tablet can lead to the medicine being released into your child's body too quickly so that your child gets too much of the medicine.
+This can make your child very ill. - The regular-release tablets such as Ultram[®] can be crushed or split. - Give the medicine at the times your doctor has prescribed so your child gets the best pain relief. - If a dose is missed, give it as soon as you remember.
 However, if it is almost time for the next dose, skip the missed dose and go back to the regular schedule.
-Do not give two doses to make up for a missed one. - Tramacet can be given with or without food. - Talk to the doctor before your child stops taking this medicine.
+Do not give two doses to make up for a missed one. - Tramadol can be given with or without food. - Talk to the doctor before your child stops taking this medicine.
 Your doctor will tell you how to slowly take your child off the medicine.
-This is important for the health of your child. - child does not take more than the recommended amount of acetaminophen.
-Talk to your doctor or pharmacist before giving your child any other medicine that has acetaminophen in it.
-Read the label of any medicine before you give it to your child to see if it has acetaminophen in it.
+This is important for the health of your child.

-How do I safely keep Tramacet?
+How do I safely keep Tramadol?

-- Keep out of reach of children. - Keep in a closed container or in the package it came in. - Keep at room temperature; do not freeze it.

-Keep away from heat, moisture and direct light.
+- Keep out of reach of children. - Keep in a closed container or in the package it came in. - Keep at room temperature; do not freeze it. - Keep away from heat, moisture and direct light.